Our Team

 Samantha has been a part of the Launch team for over 2 years.
 Since joining in 2020, she has worked with clients and their families delivering direct ABA therapy targeting a range of communication, social, and academic goals.
 Samantha has experience assisting in social skills development programs as well as specialization in the administration of curricular assessment and intakes.
 After obtaining an Honours Bachelor of Arts Degree in Psychology from the University of Ottawa, Samantha received employment opportunities in school and camp settings where she helped create and refine inclusive programming strategies for children with developmental disabilities, ADHD, ODD, and mental health diagnoses.
 Samantha is excited to bring forward her clinical experience within Launch and is committed to providing accessible and comprehensive navigation for families, partners, and communities seeking supports.
 In her free time, Samantha enjoys biking, yoga, and listening to music.

-Launch Psychology Team
+Launch Psychology and Psychotherapy Team

 Dr. Natalie Frost, C.Psych is a Clinical and School Psychologist who provides psychological services for preschoolers, children, and adolescents.
 She obtained her Master’s and PhD from the University of Windsor (Ontario) and is a Registered Psychologist through the College of Psychologists of Ontario.